-Power electronic and control system: A key enabling technology for MGTs is the integrated high-speed electrical machines typically installed on the same shaft as the compressor and turbine eliminating the need for mechanical gear-boxes that can be problematic, if even possible at the high rotational speeds.
-The result is a very com- pact high efficiency system.
-High-speed permanent magnet (PM) machines are typically used due to their high power density and high efficiency characteristics.
-These machines operate as a motor during start up and switch to generation via power electronics.
-Although power electronics and control technology are well-developed fields, the challenge is to provide a robust and cost effective design for the application at hand.
-An additional area of research is in MGTs driven by concentrated solar power, where the fuel supply cannot be used as a control parameter as in the case of combustion powered MGTs; the challenge is to produce a grid tie inverter with the synchronous motor drive capability incorporated to provide a suitable optimal control for the system to optimise the overall performance over a wide range of solar input radiation.
-Such challenges are still un-resolved.
+Power electronics and control systems: A key enabling technology for MGTs is the integrated high-speed electrical generators typically installed on the same shaft as the compressor and turbine, eliminating the need for mechanical gear-boxes.
+The result is a very compact, high efficiency system.
+High-speed permanent magnet (PM) generators are typically used due to their high power density and high efficiency characteristics.
+These generators operate as a motor during start up, but yield positive power production once combustion is stabilized and rotating speeds increase.
+The power flow to and from the generators is processed via power electronics with control systems regulating the overall process.
+Although power electronics and control technology are well-developed fields, the challenge is to provide a robust and cost effective design that also reliably incorporates non-traditional power sources outside of the MGT.
+One such area of research is in MGTs driven by concentrated solar power, where the fuel supply cannot be used as a control parameter as is typically the case.
+The challenge is to produce, control and optimize an inverter suitable for grid interconnection with the capability to support synchronous motor drives and variable solar radiation input.